What’s The Recovery Process Like After LASIK?

 Then, it’s up to you to follow their orders!
 Use the medicines and eye drops they give you and get plenty of rest.
 That way, you can get back to your everyday life as soon as possible.

-Ready for the visual freedom LASIK provides?
+Are you interested in getting LASIK in Long Island?
 Schedule a LASIK consultation at The Ophthalmic Center in East Setauket, NY, today!